Hamid-javed/Hamid-javed/README.md

 I build full-stack web applications using React, Node.js, MongoDB, and Next.js.
 Most of my work is custom builds: SaaS platforms, admin dashboards, REST APIs, e-commerce sites, and web portals where the client needs both frontend and backend handled properly.

 I've worked with startups on their first MVP and with businesses rebuilding something that wasn't done right the first time.
-I also work on debugging and fixing existing apps — tracking down root causes, not just patching symptoms.
+I also work on debugging and fixing existing apps, tracking down root causes, not just patching symptoms.

 I use AI tools (Claude, Cursor) as part of my daily workflow.
 I'm also comfortable with AWS deployments, CI/CD pipelines, and Docker.